 In terms of seats, you can purchase a Sparco race seat directly from Fanatec or mount your own.
 The seat base comes pre-drilled ready for you to attach any seat which is compatible.

-When mixing an matching Fanatec products, you have to ensure that they are all compatible with the platform you are racing on.
+When mixing and matching Fanatec products, you have to ensure that they are all compatible with the platform you are racing on.
 This can be a little tricky if you don’t fully understand Fanatec’s compatibility method.
 Below is a full breakdown to ensure you get this right when making a purchase.

-If you are racing on PC, there are no limitations.
+If you are racing on a PC, there are no limitations.
 Almost every wheel base, and every steering wheel is fully compatible.
 Simply connect your Fanatec products to each other and your PC and you should be good to go.